Cleopatra (1970 film): Release

 In 1972, Mushi Productions, who made the film, accepted a deal with Xanadu Productions Inc., a small distributor, to release a subtitled version of the film in the United States to try to save themselves from bankruptcy.
 When it was released in the United States, Xanadu changed the title to Cleopatra: Queen of Sex and released it with a self-applied X-rating on April 24, playing at the Bijou theatre and presumably other theatres.
-It was advertised as the first X-rated animated movie in the United States.
-However, Fritz the Cat came out with its X-rating from the MPAA before it on April 18 the same year.
+It was advertised as the first X-rated animated film in the United States, but Fritz the Cat came out with its X-rating from the MPAA before it on April 18 of the same year.

-The film was not received well by audiences over in America, and was not a success at the box office, due to false advertising claiming it to be a "pornographic" movie, which caused people who saw the film wanting refunds.
+The film was not received well by audiences in America, and was not a success at the box office, due to false advertising claiming it to be a "pornographic" film, which caused people who saw the film to want refunds.
 It was not successful in its native Japan either.

 Critics give it mixed reviews.
-Howard Thompson of The New York Times said it was basically a movie that involved "mostly a voluptuously drawn Cleopatra and a bevy of cuties that trot around bare breasted", but praised the "lavish backgrounds" and some of the imagery and color.
-Variety called the movie "partly sophomoric", with "emphasis on vulgar low comedy", but praised it for having good animation and color.
+Howard Thompson of The New York Times said it was basically a movie that involved "mostly a voluptuously drawn Cleopatra and a bevy of cuties that trot around bare-breasted", but praised the "lavish backgrounds" and some of the imagery and color.
+Variety called the film "partly sophomoric", with "emphasis on vulgar low comedy", but praised it for having good animation and color.

 Cleopatra was not submitted to the MPAA, and might not have received an X-rating if it had been.

 In its native country, it has been released on VHS, VHD, Laserdisc, and DVD (bundled with A Thousand and One Nights and Belladonna of Sadness or released separately) throughout the following years.
 Third Window Films released the film bundled with A Thousand and One Nights on Blu-ray for the first time and on DVD on June 18, 2018, for Region B and Region 2 territories.
 Discotek Media released the film on Blu-ray for Region A territories on October 27, 2020.